 The Section 8 New Construction units administered by the HALC and funded by the Illinois Housing Development Agency are located at Fornof Manor in Streator, IL.
 Fornof Manor is a 104 unit high rise originally designed for the elderly.
 Unit rents are based on tenant income.
 The HA serves as landlord for these units.

-Pre-applications for public housing and lottery applications for Section 8 Housing Authority programs may be obtained at the HALC main administrative office located at 526 E. Norris Drive in Ottawa, IL or at one of two sites offices, either Centennial Courts, 2222 N. Tonti, LaSalle, IL or Evan Heights, 1401 Otter Creek, Streator, IL.
-Applications are not mailed other than as reasonable accommodation to a disability.
+Pre-applications for public housing and lottery applications for Section 8 Housing Authority programs may be obtained at the HALC main administrative office located at 526 E. Norris Drive in Ottawa, IL, or at one of two sites offices, either Centennial Courts, 2222 N. Tonti, LaSalle, IL or Evan Heights, 1401 Otter Creek, Streator, IL.
+Applications must be picked up in person unless a reasonable accommodation has been made.

 Unfortunately, the HALC does not offer emergency housing or have an emergency subsidy available.
 Please refer to the Helpful Links section to view a list of local agencies that may be able to provide emergency shelter and assistance.

 The length of the waiting list varies for each program and is subject to other factors such as unit turnover, preference status of the applicant, and bedroom size required.
 Following submission of a fully completed pre-application, applicants are sent a letter with an estimated length of wait time.
-Public Housing applicants may remain on the waiting list until a unit available.
-Section 8 applicants must reapply for lottery selection following the expiration of lottery period.
-Current lottery period expires 1/31/2015.
-Currently, the Section 8 Voucher program is most popular, followed by public housing.
+Public Housing applicants may remain on the waiting list until a unit is available.
+Section 8 applicants must reapply for lottery selection following the expiration of the lottery period.
+Lottery periods expire on January 31st and July 31st.
+Currently, the Section 8 Voucher program is the most popular, followed by public housing.
 Wait times for Section 8 New Construction and Rural Development are currently the shortest.

-Appointments are not needed and applications are accepted during normal office hours for all waiting lists that are open.
+Appointments are not needed in advance.
+Applications are accepted during normal office hours for all waiting lists that are open.

 You will need information on all household members.
-This will include providing legal names, dates of birth, social security numbers, income received and address information.
+This will include providing legal names, dates of birth, social security numbers, income received, and address information.
 All household members aged 18 and older will need to sign the pre-application.
-A photo identification will be required for the head and co-head of the household.
-Proof of address, income, assets and social security cards will be required when you reach the top of the wait list.
+A photo ID will be required for the head and co-head of the household.
+Proof of address, income, assets, and social security cards will be required when you reach the top of the waitlist.

-Applicants must have a household income that is less than federally established income lists.
+Applicants must have a household income that is less than federally established income limits.
 The applicant must be of legal age to sign a lease (18 or legally emancipated).
 The applicant must not have a debt with the HA or any other HA.
 Criminal records will be checked and prior tenancy or participation in federal housing will also be reviewed.
-Crimes that are determined violent, drug related, or result in sex offender status will cause a denial.
-Previous evictions or multiple terminations from the Section 8 program will also cause a denial.
-Applicants must also be able to obtain utility service for any tenant paid utilities of the unit they rent.
+Crimes that are determined violent, drug-related, or result in sex offender status may cause a denial.
+Previous evictions or multiple terminations from the Section 8 program may also cause a denial.
+Applicants must also be able to obtain utility service for any tenant-paid utilities of the unit they rent.

 Not at this time.

-Yes, you may apply for multiple placements.
+Yes, you may apply for multiple location and programs.
 You are encouraged to apply only for units you would seriously consider as refusals are limited and may affect your placement on other lists.
-If you receive assistance in one program, it may affect your preference status placement on the waiting list for other programs.

 Yes, if the pet meets size requirements, has recent vaccinations, is spayed/neutered, and a pet security deposit is paid.
 Note: final decision of pets being allowed in Section 8 is the decision of the private owner.

-Changes in any application information should be reported to the office in writing immediately.
+Changes to applicant information should be reported to the office in writing immediately.
 Some changes will affect your wait time.
 A change in address should be reported promptly so that you can be contacted when you reach the top of the waiting list.
 If you fail to report changes, or you fail to respond to notices from our office, you will be withdrawn from the lists and will be required to re-apply and start your waiting time over.

 Rent is due on the first of every month.
 The HALC, as a courtesy, mails out rent statements at the end of every month.
-These statements will show your monthly rent amount, along with any additional charges that have incurred on your account.
-If you have failed to pay your rent by the 15th of the month, you will be assessed late fees.
+These statements will show your monthly rent amount, along with any additional charges that have been incurred on your account.
+If you fail to pay your rent and any other amounts due by the 5th of the month, you will be assessed late fees.